 This 800m2 plot is located in Gran Sol, Calpe and benefits from wonderful sea views towards Peñon d´Ifach.

-Four projects have been designed on this plot, all with their own specifications and prices:
+Two projects have been designed on this plot, both with their own specifications and prices:

 Calpe is an ancient fishing village between Moraira and Altea.
 Today it is a popular holiday destination.
 With high rise hotels and apartment complexes as a result.
 The landmark of Calpe is the Peñon de Ifach or Calpe rock.
 It has 13 km of coastline with various beaches, coves and cliffs.
 The old town is in the heart of Calpe and has some interesting historical places.
 There is a big salt lake in the centre where pink flamenco´s drink and rest.
 Calpe has a good variety of shops.
 And there are many hotels, bars and restaurants.